-Tension headaches result from straining muscles that cover your skull, or your face or neck muscles.
-They might also occur when the blood vessels that circulates in your mind, face, and open.
-Exercise stress, and medication are a few things that could make your blood vessels open and provide you with a short-term tension headache.
+Tension headaches result from straining muscles that cover your skull or your face or neck muscles.
+They might also occur when the blood vessels circulate in your mind, face, and open.
+Exercise, stress, and medication are a few things that could make your blood vessels open and provide you with a short-term tension headache.

-Headache pain from tension headaches comes on gradually, and after that clears up in a number of hours.
+Headache pain from tension headaches comes on gradually, and after that, it clears up in several hours.
 Just in case your tension headaches are severe or occur, you should see your doctor.
 Most headaches are just a part of life and no cause for concern.

 Should you experience a cluster headache, the pain certainly will occur, and that’s sharp concentrate behind one eye.
-Headache experts attribute these headaches that are sudden and problems using a part of your brain called the hypothalamus.
+Headache experts attribute these headaches to sudden and problems using a part of your brain called the hypothalamus.

 Migraine Headaches & Their Symptoms

-A pounding, deeply or pulsating throbbing aching headache, nausea, and pain which is immobilizing are the main symptoms of migraine headaches.
+A pounding, deep or pulsating throbbing, aching headache, nausea, and pain which is immobilizing are the main symptoms of migraine headaches.
 Other common symptoms may include: